jfzazo/wireshark-hwgen/README.md

 Enjoy the program!
 You can run it from the same terminal (./run/editcap) or install it in the base system (sudo make install).

+###Problems with dependencies.
+If you are suffering some inconveniences with the wireshark dependencies while compiling the program, you might want to checkout for the stable branch.
+You can adquire it by typing:

+git clone -b wireshark-stable https://github.com/jfzazo/wireshark-hwgen.git

+and you should repeat the previous steps.

 ##How to use it?
 If you want to convert from a generic format (like pcap) to the HW generator specific type,